 UV radiation is commonly used in germicidal lights in hoods and is a component of sunlight.
-UV radiation will have a serious deleterious effect on most plastics, especially the polyolefins, including polyethylene (low-density polyethylene [LDPE] or high-density polyethylene [HDPE]); polypropylene (PP), and polymethylpentene (PMP); and acrylics.
-Polystyrene (PS), polycarbonate (PC) and polyethylene terephthalate G copolymer (PETG) can withstand limited UV exposure.
-In general the effects of UV can be seen as a color change, usually a darkening or yellowing, combined with an embrittling effect.
+UV radiation will have a severe deleterious effect on most plastics, especially polyolefins, including polyethylene (low density polyethylene (LDPE) or high density polyethylene (HDPE); polypropylene (PP), and polymethylpentene (PMP); and acrylics.
+Polystyrene (PS), polycarbonate (PC), and polyethylene terephthalate G copolymer (PETG) can withstand limited UV exposure.
+In general, the effects of UV can be seen as a color change; usually a darkening or yellowing, combined with an embrittling effect.

-Title: Which Nalgene® plastics are resistant to UV radiation?
+Title: Which Thermo Scientific™ Nalgene™ plastics are resistant to UV radiation?

-Description: Effects of UV radiation on Nalgene® products.
+Description: Effects of UV radiation on Thermo Scientific™ Nalgene™ products.

 The information contained in this article is for general information purposes only.
 The information is provided by